meraraalvi/meraraalvi/README.md

 - 🔥 Setting Firebase on fire (in a good way)
 - 👑 Owning every line of code like royalty

-🧠 Quote to Remember
                                                  "Hack the rules.
 Code the game.
 Own the keyboard."
                                                                 — Merara Alvi 🕶️💻